opf/openproject/docs/release-notes/10-5-0/README.md

 ![news-summary](news-summary.png)

-## Uprade to the OpenProject Enterprise Edition
+## Upgrade to the OpenProject Enterprise Edition

 With OpenProject 10.5 it is now much easier to upgrade an existing Community installation to the Enterprise Edition.
 Within your system Administration under -> Enterprise Edition you now have the possibility to start a 14 days free trial for the Enterprise Edition.
-Also you can upgrade directly to get professional support, premium features, and additional security features.
+Also, you can upgrade directly to get professional support, premium features, and additional security features.
 The Enterprise token will be generated and updated in your Community installation.

  ![Enterprise-Edition-upgrade](Enterprise-Edition-upgrade.png)